 Websites with Reading Suggestions

 Booksellers' suggestions of new books and critical reviews on recently published titles.
-You can subscribe to a free monthly newsletter, find read-alikes for you favorite titles and authors, join an on-line book discussion and more.
+You can subscribe to a free monthly newsletter, find read-alikes for your favorite titles and authors, join an on-line book discussion, and more.

 This online edition of a monthly book review magazine highlights bestsellers and new writers for adults and children; including publishing news, and in-depth interviews with popular authors.
 Pick up a free copy of the print version at the Library.